 For this purpose, he built a very nice looking Web-based location recommender system called spotting.
 In this application, people get many locations presented on a geographical map that is based on Google Maps.
 The meaning of the encoded locations is very intuitive.
 The size of the location determines the level of match between the person’s preferences and the location.
 The bigger the location is presented the more relevant it is.

-In order to boost the process of social network developing, we decided to build uppon an existing social network.
+To boost the process of social network developing, we decided to build uppon an existing social network.
 Thus, we can rely on a already existent social network that has developed the relations among people already.
 For this reason, we decided to use the Web-based social network of Facebook because it provides a useful API, the Facebook API.
 Instead of developing a Facebook app, we decided to develop a stand-alone application that uses the Facebook Connect provided by Facebook.
 Facebook Connect is a function that a person can use to login to a different Web page with his Facebook account information.
 With this function it is still possible to gather his public information from Facebook, such as personal information and friends.

 The value respectively usefulness of a collaborative recommender system increases with the amount of people and ratings.
 Therefore, the theory of network externalities respectively network effects applies to such systems.
 Thus, attracting people to use and rate the application in the first place is crucial.